asu-rcthor/cse492-public/README.md

 ```
 (you can also use `UserNameValidator17.jar` if you use Java 17)

 **Because this is a console application, you will not be able to click on your file explorer directly.
-You will need to launch this via a terminal such as Powershell on Windows, Zsh on Mac, or bash on Linux.
+You will need to launch this via a terminal such as Powershell on Windows, Zsh (search up "Terminal") on Mac, or bash on Linux.
 (I may add a Python helper (don't count on it), but you should familarise yourself with using a terminal as it is very likely you may need to use a terminal in the future.)**

 Alternatively, you may run the jar file on pwn.college (join link is [here](https://pwn.college/dojo/asu-rcthor-thesis~b16ee020/join/) with a challenge specially prepared).